 What to do there: Visiting both of the attractions above are a great way to spend your day in Övelgönne, but there’s one more thing.
 Although Hamburg is a port city, it’s quite far down the River Elbe.
 That doesn’t mean you have to miss out on the beach though!
 Elbe Beach is one of the summer hotspots in Hamburg, with cool bars, volleyball matches, and pleasure cruises.
 Of course, if you want to just lay down your towel and take an afternoon snooze that’s fine too.
 Just don’t forget your sunscreen!

 Why it’s awesome: Hamburg’s city centre has two artificial lakes – the Binnenalster (Inner Alster) and the Aussenalster (Outer Alster).
 They connect the Elbe and Alster rivers but more importantly, are home to some of the prettiest squares and walking areas of Hamburg.
-You’ll definitely want to spend some time here whether it’s to sample some of the best places to eat in Hamburg, or to do a spot of shopping!
+You’ll definitely want to spend some time here whether it’s to sample some of the best places to eat in Hamburg, or to do a spot of shopping so consider finding one of Frankfurts best hostels nearby!
 If you’re visiting in September, enjoy the Alstervergnügen, a street fair held around the lakes.

 What to do there: You should definitely spend some time walking around the passagens.
 These are the famous pedestrian areas of Hamburg’s picturesque city centre.
 The canals which link the lakes with the River Elbe are pretty too.
 The centre of the Inner and Outer Alster Lakes it the waterfront promenade – Jungfernstieg.
 Admire the classicist and neoclassical architecture, or just head into one of the department stores for some retail therapy.
 However, it can be just as nice to sit and people watch with a coffee at one of the most famous places in Hamburg!